 The Equality Mirage

 In reality, the possibility of equal results under any system is a mirage.
 It ignores the inherent individual differences of age, intelligence, personality, physical attractiveness, health, effort and dozens of other factors.
 Even the seemingly benign concept of equal opportunity is a delusion given the wide variability of conditions across the globe.

 Who is the Fairest of Them All?

 The possibility of creating completely equal opportunities, even through the use of force, is a total delusion.
 People are born at different times and into different circumstances.
 Young people recently born, for example, will likely benefit from technical advances only dreamt of by their grandparents.
-While it may not seem “fair” in a grand cosmic sense that the younger generation will enjoy benefits made available by the efforts of their elders, neither would it be fair for the older generations, in direct violation of the Non-Aggression Principle, to take from the younger generation because the elders were unlucky to have been born at a more technically impoverished time.
+While it may not seem “fair” in a grand cosmic sense that the younger generation will enjoy benefits made available by the efforts of their elders, neither would it be fair for the older generations, in direct violation of the NAP, to take from the younger generation because the elders were unlucky to have been born at a more technically impoverished time.

 The fact of the matter is that we cannot start from zero without considerable disruption to society.
 By necessity we must always start from where we are right now.
 The concept of the “homestead principle” is a reasonable attempt to provide a method for assigning original ownership rights to resources, be they land, water or air.
 Additionally, because it is nearly impossible for any single property, whatever its size, to provide every conceivable resource, a reasonable solution, within the framework of the NAP, is to identify initial ownership through the homestead principle and to then allow for the free trade of desirable goods between each property owner.